 IUPAP’s governing body is the General Assembly, which meets every three years and has delegates from all member countries and regions.
 In between IUPAP is governed by the Executive Council, which is elected by and reports to the General Assembly.

-Countries or regions that wish to join IUPAP should write to Stuart Palmer to express their interest.
-Stuart will request some information and ask you to form a Liaison Committee.
+Countries or regions that wish to join IUPAP should write to Phua Kok Khoo to express their interest.
+He will request some information and ask you to form a Liaison Committee.